kit-clj/kit-clj.github.io/resources/md/guestbook.md

 When we reload the page in the browser we should be greeted by the guestbook page.
 We can test that everything is working as expected by adding a comment in our comment form.

+To learn more about HTML templating options you can use with Kit, see [HTML Templating](/docs/html_templating.html).

 ## Adding some tests

 Tests are found under the `test` source path.